Chris Langham: Career after release

-A few days after his release from prison in 2008, Langham was interviewed by celebrity psychologist Pamela Connolly, with whom he had worked on Not the Nine O'Clock News, for her UK television series Shrink Rap, where he claimed being abused as an eight-year-old child, events which he said led to his trial and conviction.
+A few days after his release from prison in 2008, Langham was interviewed by celebrity psychologist Pamela Connolly (née Stephenson), with whom he had worked on Not the Nine O'Clock News, for her UK television series Shrink Rap, where he revealed that he was sexually abused when he was eight years old, events which he said led to his trial and conviction.
 The interview was broadcast on More4 on 15 January 2008.
-Langham was also invited to make a speech in front of the Oxford Union on 29 May 2008, but the invitation was then withdrawn.
+Langham was also invited to make a speech in front of the Oxford Union on 29 May 2008, but the invitation was withdrawn.

-Following his arrest, Langham said his life had "completely fallen apart".
-"Offers of work have almost entirely disappeared, at a time when I was looking forward to something of a golden year".
+Following his arrest, Langham said his life had "completely fallen apart": "Offers of work have almost entirely disappeared, at a time when I was looking forward to something of a golden year."
 In a later interview with The Guardian in September 2011, Langham stated that many people had suggested to him that he should work again, but no one wanted to employ him.

 In 2011, in his first screen appearance after his release, he was cast as the lead in Black Pond, a low-budget British film directed by Tom Kingsley and Will Sharpe.
 The Kino Digital cinema in Hawkhurst had a screening of the film on 11 December 2011.
 Afterwards, Langham, who lived nearby, held a brief question-and-answer session to help promote the film.

 In 2012, he appeared with Billy Murray, Leslie Grantham, and Crissy Rock in Richard John Taylor's drama film Acceptance.
+In 2020, the film was re-released as Vengeance.

 Langham's The Muppet Show episode was not made available on Disney+ when the series was added to the streaming service in 2021.
 Disney stated that most missing episodes and segments were due to music-rights issues, but refused to comment on Langham in particular.

 Personal life

-Langham's first marriage, to actress, singer and local politician Sue Jones-Davies, produced three children, but broke up on his own admission due to his alcoholism.
+Langham's first marriage, to actress, singer and local politician Sue Jones-Davies, produced three children, but broke up, by his own admission, due to his alcoholism.
 Langham had two children by his second wife, director Christine Cartwright.
 As of 2011, Langham lived with his wife and two children in Cranbrook, Kent.

-Langham sought counselling for alcohol and cocaine addiction, and was still undergoing therapy once a week as of 2006.
+He sought counselling for alcohol and cocaine addiction, and was still undergoing therapy once a week as of 2006.
 He used his experiences to co-write the BBC Two series Help, in which he portrayed a psychotherapist, with friend Paul Whitehouse, and played a counsellor in the sitcom Kiss Me Kate.

+Langham died from pancreatic cancer on 24 June 2026, aged 77; his death was announced on 3 September.